Belgium Visa and Passport Requirements

 Nationals not referred to in the chart above are advised to contact the embassy to check visa requirements.

 Short-stay/Schengen visas are valid for up to 90 days.
 For visits of longer than 90 days, a long-stay visa or residence permit is required.

 Consulate or consular section at the embassy.
-In the UK, applicants need to apply through VFS Global's Visa Application Centre (www.vfs-be-uk.com), which charges an additional service fee of £24.
+In the UK, applicants need to apply in person through a VFS Global Visa Application Centre (www.vfs-be-uk.com), which charges an additional service fee of £24.
 All applicants aged 12 and over must attend an appointment to submit biometric data.

 EU nationals planning to stay longer than 90 days need to apply for a residence permit at the local town hall within eight days of arrival.

 Allow 15 days for visa processing.
 Most applications are completed within 15 days, but applications for some nationalities may take up to several weeks however.

 If applying for a visa, you’ll be asked to detail how you intend to support yourself for the duration of your stay.